nickbabcock/pg-collectd/README.md

 ## Installation

-If you're on a debian based linux distro (eg: Ubuntu) there is a fast pass, but first we must setup the database with the following schema:
+First we must set up the database with the following schema:

 ```sql
 CREATE TABLE IF NOT EXISTS collectd_metrics (